GENERAL WORK VISA

 Allows visa holders to freely exit and re-enter South Africa during the visa validity period.

-Holding a General Work Visa for more than five consecutive years may make you eligible to apply for South African Permanent Residency.
+Holding a General Work Visa for more than five consecutive years may make you eligible to apply for South African Permanent Residence.

 A Ministerial Waiver has removed the requirement to obtain a Department of Employment and Labour Certificate, streamlining the General Work Visa application process.